rolypolytoy/picht/README.md

 The visualization is beautiful, and shows cross-over based demagnification like in real-world electrostatic lenses:
 ![Electron_Trajectory](https://github.com/user-attachments/assets/c7624809-dc87-4094-83ca-65bb778f4e36)
 Over 80 out of the 100 electrons focus at the focal point around 140 units, with a spot size of a few hundred nanometers, coming from a 15 micrometer diameter spread initially.
 This is comparable to the demagnification actual scanning electron microscopes do internally, and so this system is a good reference for actual SEM geometries.

+I very highly recommend first simulating a system with 5-10 electrons, and when you're satisfied with how the beam optics looks like, increase the number of electrons to get a more accurate image.

 ## Why Did You Make This?